shyrlee/Shirley-Xia-Portfolio/README.md

 ## Portfolio Projects
 Please don't hesitate to open the links for more information on each project!

+### Coffee Sales Dashboard
+**Goal:** To combine multiple tables using XLOOKUP and INDEX about data regarding coffee sales.
+Followed a comprehensive video to create this dashboard.

+**Skills:** XLOOKUP, IF function, Mathematical Function, INDEX, Pivot Tables, Dashboard, Data Visualization

+**Tools:** Microsoft Excel

 ### The Proof Photography Client Project
 **Goal:** Collaborate as a team to assist our client, The Proof Photography, by conducting a comprehensive analysis of their social media, website, customer profile, and competitor data.
 Based on this analysis, provide actionable recommendations to enhance their digital strategy, drive future growth, increase sales/marketing effectiveness, and expand their target audience reach.